utdata/icj-cli-tools/lectures/bash/bash-04-commands.md

 1. rm works for both files and folders in windows.
 2. rmdir works in Git Bash, but not in other Windows terminal programs.
-3. Know WHAT THE HELL you are doing with these.
-Might work as sudo in Git Bash?
+3. You best know what you are doing before running as sudo or root.

 ## man